Questions and Answers

 How does the Trust use outside investment managers and advisors?

 The Act authorizes the Trust to diversify the investment of the assets of the Railroad Retirement system into asset classes in a manner similar to defined benefit plans of other U.S. industries.
-The Act directs the Board of Trustees to retain (1) independent advisers to assist them in the formulation and adoption of investment guidelines, and (ii) independent investment managers to invest the assets of the Trust in a manner consistent with the investment guidelines.
+The Act directs the Board of Trustees to retain independent advisers to assist them in the formulation and adoption of investment guidelines, and permits the Board to retain independent investment managers to invest the assets of the Trust in a manner consistent with the investment guidelines.
 Under the Investment Guidelines adopted by the Trust, no more than 10% of the Trust's assets may be invested by an individual investment manager.
 (This limitation does not apply to assets invested by a manager retained to invest in index accounts.)

 When did the Trust begin making investments in the stock market?